 In the swirl of debate over the publication of his latest book, Noble Savages, which refers in equal measure to the Yanomami and his critics, the question that’s been missed is Why anthropology? . . .
 I didn’t get into anthropology to learn about uncontacted people living in a state of nature (as the naïve Nicolas Wade fantasized in the Science Times).
 Uncontacted people don’t exist.
 If they did, they wouldn’t be interesting.
 Human beings are interesting not for what they are in some pristine, static, or removed sense, but for what they do with other human beings.
 The Yanomami aren’t interesting because they represent original humanity.
 They are interesting for how they understand and manage their affairs with each other and their neighbors.

-Review of ‘Noble Savages: My Life Among Two Dangerous Tribes–The Yanomamo and the Anthropologists’, Rachel Newcomb
+Review of ‘Noble Savages: My Life Among Two Dangerous Tribes–The Yanomamo and the Anthropologists’.
+Rachel Newcomb, Washington Post: Opinions, 22 February 2013

 So does the field of anthropology resemble the morass that Chagnon depicts in this book?
 As seen in a funhouse mirror, perhaps.
 The average American has very little idea what anthropologists do, but many might picture someone like Chagnon, sailing down jungle rivers in hand-wrought, birch bark canoes and discovering tribes.
 However, the type of anthropology he practiced has changed, not only because there are no longer any uncontacted tribes but also because the terms of the debate are different.
 An anthropologist studying kinship, for example, might not be living in a distant village collecting genealogies to determine who can marry whom.
 Rather, she might instead be exploring how a society that does not accept parentage through adoption will respond to the introduction of new reproductive technologies such as sperm or egg donation.
 Contrary to Chagnon’s assertions, many anthropologists still employ rigorous scientific methodologies while also acknowledging that data, drawn from the messiness and unpredictability of social life, may be affected by the presence of the researcher.
 Anthropologists study every conceivable topic dealing with humanity, but always with an eye toward understanding what it means to live in a globalized era in which everyone is now connected, for better or worse.

 Sociobalderdash, and the Yanomami?
-Part II, Ken Weiss
+Part II.
+Ken Weiss, The Mermaid’s Tale, 19 February 2013

 To repeat: Much more important is the degree to which observations today can be credibly extrapolated into the past, from one part of the world to all of humanity’s patrimony.
 All of this ado over Nap’s work is irrelevant to that question: Even were his descriptions indisputably 100% accurate, they don’t contribute to the greater legitimate debate about the nature of our evolution.
 Yanomami culture today, in the Amazon, says nothing about our African past 200,000 years ago.
 One way to see the colorful charivari that has always surrounded Dr Chagnon has to do with the knowledge of his nature, not just the nature of his knowledge.

-Tribal Warfare: ‘Noble Savages,’ by Napoleon A. Chagnon, Elizabeth Povinelli
+Tribal Warfare: ‘Noble Savages,’ by Napoleon A. Chagnon.
+Elizabeth Povinelli, New York Times – Sunday Book Review, 15 February 2013

 No doubt facing public accusations of large-scale wrongdoing must be harrowing.
 But “Noble Savages” starts by backing out of one tragedy only to end in another.
 It is less an exposé of truth than an act of revenge.
 If your belief in your culture’s superiority is founded on thinking of other societies as prehistoric time capsules, then you will enjoy this book.
 If not, say a requiem for the trees and make an offering to the pulp mill.

-Science, Advocacy and Anthropology, Monica Heller, Leith Mullings, Ed Liebow, and Alan Goodman
+Science, Advocacy and Anthropology.
+Monica Heller, Leith Mullings, Ed Liebow, and Alan Goodman, American Anthropological Association Blog, 17 February 2013

 The more general point is that at the very core of our discipline are commitments to the best of science and the best of advocacy.
 Advocacy suggests at minimum an ethical position to try to protect and better the lives of the individuals we work with, in particular those who are without access to power.
 Science stands for prediction (based on current understanding), followed by systematic observation and analysis and then, usually, revised understanding.
 But there is something more: we recognize that science is a practice that is undertaken in a social context, and as such it can be limited by the social hierarchies of its time, creating burdens and benefits, winners and losers.
 To have this awareness is not ‘anti-science.’
 Indeed, it offers the sort of tough love of science that all responsible scientists ought to share.
 And every time the debate about ‘science’ versus ‘advocacy’ re-emerges, we cannot but hope that our discipline’s lengthy track record of critically embracing science can show that the debate itself is based on false premises.
 We’d love to put an end to the futility of the science versus advocacy version of “Whack a mole” so we can focus on quality anthropological work for the public good.

-Indiana Jones is to Anthropology as Fred Flintstone is to Neolithic Life, President Leith Mullings, American Anthropological Association
+Indiana Jones is to Anthropology as Fred Flintstone is to Neolithic Life.
+Leith Mullings, American Anthropological Association Blog, 19 February 2013

 To the Editor,